 I do not understand Kevin sometimes.
-He is a brilliant child and quite unnervingly smart in grasping things being said to him.
+He is a brilliant child and unnervingly smart in grasping things being said to him.
 He is very polite, say “Thank you” at appropriate times and let me know when he is hungry.

 So for all the right reasons I thought, toddler potty training is going to be ‘easy peasy’ with him considering his capabilities in communicating.
-We started the process with enthusiasm one summer after he turned two and half.
-My husband and I were in quite high spirits and we even skipped the portable potty seat and made straight to the the potty seat on the actual toilet, him being already a big boy and all.
+We started the process with enthusiasm one summer after he turned two and a half.
+My husband and I were in quite high spirits and we even skipped the portable potty seat and made straight to the potty seat on the actual toilet, him being already a big boy and all.
 Then the reality hit.

-He wouldn’t understand the meaning of potty at all and started being stubborn in not telling us when he wants to poo or pee.
-He accomplished all his needs in his pull ups and did not bother to visit the washroom even once on his own!
+He wouldn’t understand the meaning of potty at all and started being stubborn in not telling us when he wants to poop or pee.
+He accomplished all his needs in his pull-ups and did not bother to visit the washroom even once on his own!
 I tried various means to make him listen- explained quite patiently of the importance of toilet training, showed him the merits of being independent if he succeed in this, rewarded him with stickers, toys, chocolates ( oh you name it!), and threatened him out of exasperation that I will take away all his favourite Thomas and Friends toys from him.
 NOTHING WORKED.